RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Folder flattening

-**This functionality is experimental and may cause all sorts of issues including corrupting your gamelist.xml files, so make sure to have backups of your data prior to attempting to use this.**
+**This functionality is experimental and may cause all sorts of issues like corrupting your gamelist.xml files, so make sure to have backups of your data prior to attempting to use this.**

 ES-DE works according to the filesystem paradigm used on most operating systems, meaning the file and directory structure of your ROMs directory is reflected inside the application.
 So if you create a directory on the filesystem and place some games in there, it will be reflected inside ES-DE as a folder that you can enter and launch games from.